babashka/babashka/README.md

 Hello from my namespace!
 ```

-So if you have a larger script with a classic Clojure project layout like
+If you have a larger script with a classic Clojure project layout like

 ```shellsession
 $ tree -L 3